How does booking care on Sesame work?

 Remote Monitoring: Apps that upload medical information, such as lung function, blood pressure, and blood glucose readings, so that your doctor can monitor you virtually.

 Nope!
 Sesame connects patients directly to doctors through our easy-to-use booking platform.
 That means you can get great care with top-rated health care providers without involving insurance companies.
-Skip the costly co-pays and premiums when you book a doctor's appointment through Sesame.
+Skip the costly co-pays and premiums when you book an online doctor's appointment through Sesame.
 Prices on Sesame are transparent, and payment is easy.
 In many cases, you can pay for your visit with a one-time upfront cash price - usually 60% less than what you'll find through insurance networks.
 So, not only are you saving money, but you're also getting the best care available from the comfort of your own home.

 Can I get quality treatment during my telehealth appointment?

 Yes!
 Providers on Sesame meet the highest standards of quality.
 Many medical conditions can be immediately and conveniently diagnosed during a telehealth appointment.

 How can I prepare for my telehealth appointment?

 After booking your telehealth appointment on Sesame, you will receive a link to test the phone, tablet, or computer where you will speak with your provider.
 Sesame will send you a unique and secure webpage for you to access your telehealth appointment directly from your web browser.
 In the rare case that you run into any technical issues, our friendly support team is available to walk you through any challenges.

 Is there anything doctors on Sesame won’t treat?